irisihrz/duolingo-clone/CODE_OF_CONDUCT.md

-# Code of Conduct - Lingo
+# Code of Conduct - HelloRooty

 ## Our Pledge